 “Jasmine suffers from high levels of anxiety because of NF1 and needs things in her life to be structured and planned.
 Of course, there is no structure or plan when you have a brain tumour as we simply do not know what might happen in the future so this is particularly hard.
 Despite this, Jasmine is extremely resilient and working hard for her GCSE exams next summer.”

-The new Centre of Excellence will sit within Plymouth University Schools of Dentistry and Medicine and will be led by Professor Oliver Hanemann.
+The new Centre of Excellence will sit within University of Plymouth and will be led by Professor Oliver Hanemann.
 Already holding a reputation as a leading facility in Europe looking at low-grade brain tumours, the team will be able to further advance to translational research – taking research from the laboratory bench to drug testing and clinical trials.
 This will include exploring potential for the repurposing of existing drugs to ‘fast-track’ potential treatments, instead of waiting for new drugs to be developed, tested and trialled and passed for patient use – a process that can take a decade or longer.

 By understanding the mechanism that makes brain cells become cancerous in low-grade tumours Professor Hanemann and his research team will explore ways in which to halt or reverse this process.
 The results from this research will inform investigations into high-grade tumours as high and low grade tumours share some common features.
 The team will work in collaboration with scientists based at Brain Tumour Research’s network of Centres of Excellence across the UK.

 “At present the only treatment options for people with such brain tumours is invasive surgery or radiotherapy or facing the prospect of no suitable treatment.
 By finding and fast-tracking how drugs are tested, we have the potential to make safer, more effective drug therapies available to patients more quickly.”